visgl/deck.gl/docs/api-reference/carto/carto-layer.md

 ##### `connection` (String)

-Required when apiVersion is `API_VERSIONS.V3`, ignored for `API_VERSIONS.V1` and `API_VERSIONS.V2`.
+Required when apiVersion is `API_VERSIONS.V3`.
 Name of the connection in the CARTO workspace.

 ##### `renderSubLayers` (String)

 Optional.
 Layer to use for rendering.

 Default:

 - `MVTLayer` when `type` is `MAP_TYPES.TILESET`.
 Not all the deck.gl layers are compatible with vector tiles.
 - `GeoJsonLayer` when type is `MAP_TYPES.SQL` or `MAP_TYPES.TABLE`